Getting Started

 | OS | macOS, Linux, or Windows |

 The Web Speech API is used for both speech-to-text and text-to-speech.
-It requires a secure context (HTTPS), which Talkie provides automatically with self-signed certificates.
+Localhost is a secure context in all browsers, so no HTTPS setup is needed.
 Firefox and Safari have limited or no support for the Web Speech API recognition interface.

 First Launch

-When you run npx talkiebot for the first time, several things happen in sequence:
+When you run npx walkietalkiebot for the first time, several things happen in sequence:

-~/.talkie/talkie.dbwith WAL mode enabled for concurrent reads. - Server start — The HTTPS server starts on port 3443 (or the port set by
+~/.wtb/wtb.dbwith WAL mode enabled for concurrent reads. - Server start — The HTTP server starts on port 5173 (or the port set by

-- Onboarding wizard — On your first visit, a 6-step setup wizard walks you through configuration.
+http://localhost:5173. - Onboarding wizard — On your first visit, a 7-step setup wizard walks you through configuration.

 Onboarding

 The onboarding wizard runs automatically on your first visit.
-It consists of six steps that configure your Talkie experience:
+It consists of seven steps that configure your Talkie experience:

-- Text-to-speech — Toggle TTS on or off and pick a voice from the voices available in your browser.
+- Text-to-speech — Toggle TTS on or off.
 Claude's responses will be read aloud when TTS is enabled.
+You can pick a specific voice in settings later.

-- Done — Review your settings and start using Talkie.
+- Done — Review a summary of your configured settings and start using Talkie.
 All settings can be changed later from the settings drawer.

 Basic Usage